torinmb/mediapipe-touchdesigner/README.md

 ### Image segmentation tox
 Use this to key out segmentation results
 [Image segmentation guide](https://developers.google.com/mediapipe/solutions/vision/image_segmenter)

+Note: If you're hoping to get the most accurate web-cam cutout use the MultiCam model in the MediaPipe.tox.
+There's also a toggle to display only the background cutout which you can enable while on the multiclass model.

 # Sending TOPs from TouchDesigner
 ## SpoutCam on Windows